FrietzeLabUVM/cutruntools/README.md

 ```
 The parameter is the fastq file.
 Even though we specify the _R1_001.fastq.gz, CUT&RUNTools actually checks that both forward and reverse fastq files are present.
 Always use the _R1_001 of the pair as parameter of this command.

 Step 2. **BAM processing, peak calling.** It marks duplicates in bam files, and filter fragments by size.
-It then performs peak calling using both MACS2 and SEACR.
+It then performs peak calling using both **MACS2 and SEACR**.
 Based on the results, users can choose to proceed with either MACS2 or SEACR's results.

 ```bash
 cd aligned.aug10